 A typical V.35 balanced interface is shown in Figure 10.
 A V.35 differential generator with outputs A and B with ground C is connected to a differential receiver with ground C', inputs A' connected to A, B' connected to B. The V.35 interface requires a T-network termination at the receiver end and the generator end.
-In V.35 mode both switches S1 and S2 in the LTC1344 are turned on as shown in Figure 11.
+In V.35 mode both switches S1 and S2 in the LTC1344A are turned on as shown in Figure 11.

 The differential impedance measured at the connector must be $100\Omega\pm10\Omega$ and the impedance between shorted terminals A' and B' to ground C' must be $150\Omega\pm15\Omega$.
-The input impedance of the V.35 receiver is connected in parallel with the T-network inside the LTC1344, which can cause the overall impedance to fail the specification on the low side.
-However, all of Linear Technology's V.35 receivers meet the RS485 input impedance specification as shown in Figure 11, which insures compliance with the V.35 specification when used with the LTC1344.
+The input impedance of the V.35 receiver is connected in parallel with the T-network inside the LTC1344A, which could cause the overall impedance to fail the specification if the receiver input impedance is on the low side.
+All of Linear Technology's V.35 receivers meet the RS485 input impedance specification as shown in Figure 11, which insures compliance with the V.35 specification when used with the LTC1344A.